molgenis/projects-go-nl/README.md

 ## Getting Started

+First, you will need to request access to internal servers (both data and GoNL).
+Contact your manager for more information.

 Several R scripts were created to build the EMX data model.
 These files are located in the `R` folder.
 Each file is responsible for creating a specific component for the EMX model.
 This allows elements of the model to be updated on-demand.
 To run these scripts, you will need to install Base R ([https://cran.r-project.org](https://cran.r-project.org)).

 Once R is installed, you will need the following R packages.